GLOBAL MARKETS-Dollar gains, world shares slip on wary view of Fed

 The Commerce Department said retail sales increased 0.7 percent in November as Americans bought automobiles and a range of other goods.
 The increase was the largest in five months and followed a 0.6 percent rise in October.

-Bond traders trimmed their holdings on the view the solid retail sales data suggested a strengthening economy that could draw the Fed closer to reducing the pace of monetary stimulus.
+Bond traders trimmed their holdings on the notion the solid retail sales data suggested a strengthening economy that could draw the Fed closer to reducing the pace of monetary stimulus.

 "It puts in question the belief about the tapering early next year," said Thomas Roth, executive director of U.S. government bond trading at Mitsubishi UFJ Securities in New York, about retail sales.